segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 To connect your warehouse to the data graph:

 1. In your Segment workspace, navigate to **Unify**, and select **Data Graph**.
-- This should be the Unify space with Profiles Sync already set up.
+- This should be a Unify space with Profiles Sync already set up.
 2. Click **Connect warehouse**.
 3. Select your warehouse type.
 4. Enter your warehouse credentials.